 So let’s connect that to a glacier that’s 100 metres thick.
 Then let’s add fresh snow on top adding even more weight to it.

 When you add that much weight to something you squeeze out all the inconsistencies and empty spaces.
 The more you do that (in this case adding more snow) the more dense the ice gets at the bottom.

 Now normally when a solid object is pushed to its maximum density it will simply smash, crack or break.
 Ice doesn’t do that.
 It does something much more magical.
 It compresses so much with the increased weight above it that it converts back to its most dense form….water.

 So what I’m saying here is that when ice is put under enough pressure, the parts under the most the pressure at the bottom will turn back into a liquid.
 In effect creating it’s own lubricant which allows it to slide, even in the dead of the deep cold winter when water would usually be frozen.

 In essence the glacier pushes itself.
 Pretty cool right?

-You can learn more about the glaciers in Iceland, their changes over time and see them first hand by joining a number of our tours with our knowledgable and passionate guides.
-If you have a day free then our South Coast: Fire & Ice tour hikes over Solheimajökull glacier.
+You can learn more about the glaciers in Iceland, their changes over time and see them first hand by joining a number of our tours with our knowledgeable and passionate guides.
+If you have a day free then our South Coast: Fire & Ice tour hikes over Solheimajökull glacier, as well as visiting the famed sights of the south.
 For those with a bit more time, and feeling adventurous, then join our Two Day Jökulsárlón Glacier Lagoon tour out to Vatnajökull National Park, where we hike right up to the ice fall on Falljökull glacier.
 If you are really short on time, or have youngsters under 10, then there is an amazing Glacier & Ice Cave Exhibition at Perlan, right in Reykjavík!